antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 ## Comparing performance and quality of runtimes and models

-Having results for microTVM and TensorFlow Lite Micro runtimes, it is possible to generate comparison reports that will show the differences in performance and quality between the two.
+Based on the results for microTVM and TensorFlow Lite Micro runtimes, you can generate comparison reports that will show the differences in performance and quality between the two.

-To generate report for Renode simulations, run:
+To generate a report for Renode simulations, run:

 ```bash
 kenning report --measurements \